 - With a rack in the middle position, preheat oven to 275°.

 - Tear off a sheet of heavy duty aluminum foil that is double the width of the baking sheet you will be using.

 - Place foil on baking sheet so that half is on the sheet and half is hanging over onto the counter.

 - Place the chicken breasts onto the foil section that is on the baking sheet, spacing them evenly apart (don't crowd them together).
-Sprinkle top and bottom of each breast with salt and pepper.
+Sprinkle both sides of each breast with salt and pepper.

-- Remove sheet from oven and place on trivet, oven safe counter or cold stove top.
+- Remove from oven and place on trivet, oven safe counter or cold stove top.

-- Remove chicken to plate until cool enough to handle or store in fridge for up to three days.
+- Being careful of hot steam, cut open top of foil to remove chicken.
+Proceed with recipe or remove chicken to a plate until cool and then store in fridge for up to three days.

 The thermometer links are to Amazon and if you decide to purchase them from Amazon, they will give me a little spiffy, but don’t worry, it doesn’t cost you anything.
 I link to Amazon because they have almost every kitchen thing ever, and the reviews are good to check out.
 And I’m too lazy to drive to a place to buy them, so maybe you are too.